geoffreywiseman/awswl/README.md

 192.168.1.0/24 all the way through 192.168.255.0/24 authorized and 192.168.0.0/24 not authorized, but that's definitely not what will happen.

-Similarly it can't modify a permission block that includes a bunch of ports, including SSH.
+Similarly, it can't modify a permission block that includes a bunch of ports, including SSH.

-To be honest, I am not sure it makes a lot of sense to address those issues so that it can modify rules like that, but I would prefer it to notice when situations like that are present and warn about the rules that it didn't modify -- essentially, I'd like it to validate a bit better.
+To be honest, I am not sure that it makes a lot of sense to address those issues so that it can modify rules like that, but I would prefer it to notice when situations like that are present and warn about the rules that it didn't modify -- essentially, I'd like it to validate a bit better.